Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Functional Quantile Regression for Protein Biomarker Discovery

-Compared to QR with wavelet denoising, the Bayesian FQR model produced much tighter $95\%$ simultaneous credible band, allowing it to detect more locations.
-Our model flagged three contiguous regions [$5690.6$D, $5881.2$D] (except for the single location $5706$D), [$5912.4$D, $5957.7$D] and [$7607.8$D, $7619.6$D], which covered the two contiguous regions [$5704.3$D, $5789.8$D] and [$5817.4$D, $5872.6$D] flagged by QR with wavelet denoising but included many more locations.
-Notably, the regions [$5912.4$D, $5957.7$D] and [$7607.8$D, $7619.6$D] were identified by our model but entirely missed by the two-step approach.
-In addition, the two-step alternative appeared to have an over-smoothed estimate of $B_2^{0.9}(t)$.
-For example, the Bayesian FQR detected three adjacent sharp peaks located at $5696$D, $5745$D and $5761$D, whereas the two-step approach only recognized one broader peak in this region; the Bayesian FQR flagged two separate peaks at $5824$D and $5842$D, but the two-step alternative seemed to over-smooth them into one single peak.
+Compared to the QR with wavelet denoising, both the Bayesian FQR and the adjusted Bayesian FQR produced much tighter $95\%$ simultaneous credible bands, allowing them to detect more locations that may correspond to proteomic biomarkers of pancreatic cancer.
+In particular, the Bayesian FQR flagged three contiguous regions [$5690.6$D, $5881.2$D], [$5912.4$D, $5957.7$D] and [$7607.8$D, $7619.6$D]; the adjusted Bayesian FQR flagged two contiguous regions [$5694.0$D, $5884.7$D] and [$5905.5$D, $5959.4$D].
+These flagged regions covered the regions [$5704.3$D, $5789.8$D] and [$5817.4$D, $5872.6$D] flagged by the QR with wavelet denoising but included many more locations.
+Notably, the regions [$5912.4$D, $5957.7$D] and [$7607.8$D, $7619.6$D] were identified by our Bayesian FQR but entirely missed by the bootstrap-based approach.
+In addition, the bootstrap-based approach appeared to have an over-smoothed estimate of $B_2^{0.9}(t)$.
+For example, the Bayesian FQR detected two separate peaks at $5824$D and $5842$D, whereas the bootstrap-based approach only recognized one broader peak in this region.